pravatbhusal/university-notes/README.md

-# university
+# University
-A repository containing personal notes and practice for my Computer Science education at The University of Texas.
+This folder showcases my notes, code, and research I accumulated throughout my studies at The University of Texas at Austin.
+I'm an aspiring Bachelor's of Science Computer Science graduate.